illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

 ![Z-fighting](/img/assignments/mp1/image24.png)

-Now, you can set your text color, size, font, width, whether it wraps or overflows, etc. Make your text has you and your partner’s NetIDs, as well as the controls for your game (more on this later).
+Now, you can set your text color, size, font, width, whether it wraps or overflows, etc. If the text appears blurry or jagged, then increase the width and height of the canvas and text (to increase the resolution), and scale them down further.

+**Important:** Make your text has you and your partner’s NetIDs, as well as the controls for your game (more on this later).
 Make sure it is big enough for us to read.
-If the text appears blurry or jagged, then increase the width and height of the canvas and text (to increase the resolution), and scale them down further.

 ## Skybox